 What about oral and anal sex?

 Generally, anal sex isn't recommended during pregnancy.
-Anal sex may be uncomfortable if you have pregnancy-related hemorrhoids.
-More concerning, anal sex may allow infection-causing bacteria to spread from the rectum to the vagina.
+Anal sex might be uncomfortable if you have pregnancy-related hemorrhoids.
+More concerning, anal sex might allow infection-causing bacteria to spread from the rectum to the vagina.

 Are condoms necessary?